Table of contents

 Building a distributed scalable system is hard.
 You need to think about different scenarios while coming up with an architecture.

-Different concepts you should learn about to prepare for an HLD round:
+Concepts to learn to prepare for an HLD round:

 - Key Characteristics of Distributed Systems